Austin package bomb attacks timeline

 Hours after the second explosion occurred, police reported a third blast, confirming that at least one elderly woman was injured.

-Manley said investigators now believe the package bombings — which officials previously said were believed to be racially charged — “were meant to send a message.”
+Another device exploded early March 20 at a FedEx ground distribution facility in Schertz, Texas, injuring one person.

-The police chief said “we want to listen to” whomever was behind the bombings, in order to “understand what brought you to this point.”
+Schertz Police Lt.
+Manny Casas told Fox San Antonio a medium-sized package, which was heading to Austin, was on the conveyor belt when it exploded.
+A female employee was treated for a “possible sound injury” and was released.

-The explosions were believed to be linked, according to investigators, and officials said they were not ruling out any possible motives — including a possible hate crime, considering all victims are black or Hispanic.
-Two of the three families affected reportedly knew each other through activism in the local black community.
+All of the explosions are believed to be linked, according to investigators, and officials said they were not ruling out any possible motives.

-Here’s a timeline of the deadly package explosions shaking Austin — and what police are advising residents as they continue to investigate the three incidents.
+Here’s a timeline (in Central Daylight Time) of the deadly package explosions shaking Austin — and what police are advising residents as they continue to investigate the incidents.

 March 2